Ian Boeckh, MAPresident and Director

 Robert Boeckh, MAWestern Canada Operations and Director

 Rob is the Manager of Operations of Western Canada and a Director of the Graham Boeckh Foundation.
 He is also the Chief Investment Officer for Boeckh Investments.
-Rob is currently on the Board of the British Columbia Integrated Youth Services Initiative and the Victoria Youth Clinic.
+Rob is currently on the Board of Foundry and the Victoria Youth Clinic.
 Previously, he co-wrote the Boeckh Investment Letter, and worked in Resources Management for Parks Canada and the Capital Regional District of Vancouver Island.

 Rob lives in Victoria with his wife and three children.